 Image courtesy of the absolutely awesome Erika Griffin.

 Hello there.
-My name is Patrick, the less hairy thing in the above photo.
-I am Langston’s dad, and as you can probably surmise by the website you are visiting right now, a professional photographer.
+My name is Patrick, the surprisingly for once less hairy thing in the above photo.
+I am Langston’s dad, a frequent photographer during marching season, and as you can probably surmise by the website you are visiting right now, a professional photographer.

 • What: A “Segmented” Photo Shoot